-I am a graduate student working with Philip Guo in the Design Lab at UC San Diego, to create user-centered systems to help people program effectively, at scale.
+As a graduate student, I worked with Prof. Philip Guo in the Design Lab at UC San Diego, to create scalable user-centered interventions to help people learn and do programming.
+Here is an outline of the different areas of my work:

 - Video interactions: reimagining interfaces to make programming tutorial screencasts easier to find, navigate and practice with, by extracting source code edits from the raw videos.